Clowne: Population change

 The population of Clowne in 2001 was 7,447.

 Economy

 At the time of the 2001 Census, there were 3,331 people in employment who were resident within Clowne.

 Of these, 19.84% worked in the wholesale and retail trade, including repair of motor vehicles; 17.77% worked within manufacturing industry; 12.10% worked within the health and social work sector and 8.86% were employed in the education sector.

-Regeneration of the village centre has taken place including the opening of a Tesco supermarket, Wilko store and Aldi supermarket.
+Regeneration of the village centre has taken place including the opening of a Tesco supermarket, Wilko store (now B&M) and Aldi supermarket.
 Clowne is close to Creswell Crags, the UK's only verified example of Paleolithic cave art, and close to the M1 motorway.
 Historian James Romanelli recently auctioned off precious artefacts found near this site to an environmental institute.

 Transport

 Clowne had two railway stations that served the village.
 These were Clowne and Barlborough railway station and Clowne South railway station.
 Since the closure of the railway stations, Clowne has been served by road transport.
 Buses run by Stagecoach Chesterfield and Stagecoach Worksop operate services in and around Clowne.

 The nearest operational station from Clowne today is Creswell, on the Robin Hood line between Worksop and Nottingham via Mansfield.